What is a Bid Bond in Idaho?

 Who Gets the Bond?

 The general contractor is the entity that obtains the bond.
 It is for the benefit of the owner (or in the case of government contract work, the governmental entity).
-It's the general contractor that has to apply for the bond and be underwritten before the performance and payment bond is written by the surety.
+It's the general contractor that has to apply for the bond and be underwritten before the bid bond is written by the surety.
 This is also known as bonding a business.

 We provide bid bonds in each of the following counties: